Is Your Marriage Firmly Rooted In Christ?

-The name of this study – Your Hand In Mine, Our Hands In His – is meant to convey the constant care God has for us, and at the same time, the great care that we are intimately meant to share with one another in marriage.
+The name of this study – My Hand In Yours, Our Hands In His – is meant to convey the constant care God has for us, and at the same time, the great care that we are intimately meant to share with one another in marriage.
 The Lord waits for us always, with open hands, ready to embrace us in communion with him again.
 He longs for our time and our thoughts, our devotion and motivation.

 Allow this perfect Trinitarian love to be a model for the way in which you love your spouse, and don’t be afraid to work tirelessly to remain in communion with them.